pineapplemachine/mach.d/readme.md

 ## Differences from Phobos

-Major departures from phobos' school of thought include:
+Major departures from Phobos' school of thought include:

 ### No auto-decoding strings